department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 ### Can I keep my free life insurance if I’m disabled when I leave the military?
 [UX/DESIGN NOTE: Consider accordion link here]

-You may be able to keep your free coverage for up to 2 years after the date you left the military if:

-- You’re within 2 years of your separation date (the date you left the military)
+You may be able to keep your free coverage for up to 2 years after the date you left the military if you're within 2 years of your separation date, **and**:

-- You’re rated 100% disabled at the time of your discharge due to being totally unable to work, or
+- You’re rated 100% disabled at the time of your discharge due to being totally unable to work, **or**
 - No matter your work status, you’ve had 1 of the following:
   - Total loss of hearing in both ears
   - Loss of speech that leaves you unable to talk—even in a whisper—without the help of an artificial device
   - Permanent (long-lasting) loss of use of:
-  - Both hands
+    - Both hands, **or**
-  - Both feet
+    - Both feet, **or**
-  - Both eyes
+    - Both eyes, **or**
-  - 1 hand and 1 foot
+    - 1 hand and 1 foot, **or**
-  - 1 foot and 1 eye
+    - 1 foot and 1 eye, **or**
     - 1 hand and 1 eye

 ### How do I get this SGLI disability extension?
 [UX/ DESIGN NOTE: Consider accordion link here]